 - 1. Provide specialized instructional and administrative services to CVES and component districts; - 2.
 Support the implementation of the Code of Conduct; - 3.
-Assure that the staff under their supervision conforms to the Code of Conduct; - 4.
-Maintain a professional atmosphere, appearance, and appropriate language for their professional position that does not detract from the educational environment;
+Assure that the staff under their supervision conforms to the Code of Conduct. - 4.
+Maintain a professional atmosphere and appearance and use language appropriate for their professional position that does not detract from the educational environment.